Improving Aurora PostgreSQL query plans - Amazon Aurora

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Maintaining Aurora PostgreSQL execution plans
+Improving Aurora PostgreSQL query plans

 Evaluating plan performance